Frankenmuth MI is a Fantastic Family Destination

 Be sure to visit the Silent Night Memorial Chapel at Bronner’s.
 This chapel is a replica of the one where Silent Night was written.
 It features two nativity scenes outside and speakers playing Silent Night.

 Inside, you will find the story of how the Bronner family built the chapel and information about the song writer.
 The song itself is translated into many languages on display for visitors.
-We found the chapel to be very peaceful and inviting.

 Silent Night Translations